2025-2026 Catalog

 Program Description

-This program is designed for students wanting to complete a five-semester AAS Degree in Veterinary Technology and enter the workforce.
-Students explore the technical and problem solving skills required for veterinary health care.
+This program is designed for full-time students wanting to complete an AAS Degree in Veterinary Technology and enter the workforce.
+Students explore the technical and problem-solving skills required for veterinary health care.
 This degree trains students in veterinary health and handling of a variety of animals including household pets, food animals, exotics, birds, and common laboratory animal species.
 The program covers topics such as anatomy and physiology, radiology, parasitology, medical and surgical nursing, anesthesia, and pharmacology.
 Upon completion of the Veterinary Technician degree, students will be prepared to take the Veterinary Technician National Exam (VTNE).
 Once they pass the VTNE, they can apply to become credentialed technicians.
 In the state of Colorado technicians are registered through the State Board of Veterinary Medicine (SBVM).
 Students moving out of state are encouraged to review the laws and regulations of that state.

 Learn more about this program.